dgreathouse/2023-CenterStage-V9.01/README.md

 - Camera for Apriltag detection
 - Drone launcher utilizing 1 motor, pulley and sled design.
 - Control hub and 1 Expansion hub.
+- LEDs for looks and indication of pixel color in claw.
+Utilizes a Lumidriver from Sparkfun
 ## Code Overview
 Code utilizes FTCLib from FTCLib.org.
 Command based programming using Java and Android studio.